cadrian/macchiato/README.md

    that does not exist: the `exists` operator.
 That operator detects access to a non-existent index in an array, to a non-existent key in a dictionary, but also if a variable is null or non-initialized.
+   *Note*: a non-existent value cannot be passed as parameter.
  * Comments are either bash-style (lines starting with a hashtag) or C-style (`//` and `/*`…`*/`)